zovelsanj/cuda_basics/ATLAS_CUDA_tutorial/02_Expose_Parallelism/Readme.md

           Start by analyzing DRAM in the Memory Workload Analysis section.
 ```

 See the details as above.
 This should now show you detailed GPU performance metrics.
-Lets go through each of them.
+Let's go through each of them.

 1. **DRAM Frequency (cycle/nsecond):** This shows the clock frequency of the GPU's DRAM memory.
-In the above case it's around 8.68 cycles per nanosecond.
+In the above case, it's around 8.68 cycles per nanosecond.
 This is a measure of how fast the memory subsystem is running.

 2. **SM Frequency (cycle/nsecond):** This shows the clock frequency of the Streaming Multiprocessors (SMs).
 Here, it's around 2.29 cycles per nanosecond.
 This is the core compute frequency of the GPU.